dart-lang/site-www/src/codelabs/iterables/index.md

 ## Why do you need collections

+Iterables are a kind of collection.
 Collections are classes that represented a group of objects, also called "elements".

 A collection can be empty, or contain many elements in it.
 Depending on its purpose, a collection will follow a different data structure and have different implementations.
 These are some of the most common collection types:

-* [List][list class]: Used to access elements by their index.
+* [List][list class]: Used to read elements by their index.
 * [Set][set class]: Used to contain elements that can only occur once.
-* [Map][map class]: Used to access elements using a key.
+* [Map][map class]: Used to read elements using a key.

 In Dart, both `List` and `Set` are `Iterable`, meaning that they share the same methods as the `Iterable` class.

+`Map` uses a different data structure internally depending on their implementation, for example [HashMap][hashmap class] uses a hash-table, in which the elements (also called values) are obtained using a key.
+Elements of a `Map` can also be read as `Iterable`, with the properties `entries` or `values`.

 ## What is an Iterable?

 An `Iterable` is a collection of elements that can be accessed sequentially.

-`Iterable`, in Dart, is an abstract class, meaning that you cannot instantiate it directly.
+`Iterable`, in Dart, is an abstract class, meaning that you can't instantiate it directly.
 However you can create a new `Iterable` by creating a new `List` or a `Set`.

 This example shows a `List` of `int`, which is also an `Iterable` of `int`: